IgniteUI/help-topics/topics/02_Controls/igGrid/03_Features/13_Virtualization/00_igGrid_Virtualization_Overview.md

 The following topics provide additional information related to this topic.

 - [Enabling and Configuring Virtualization](igGrid-Enabling-and-Configuring-Virtualization.html): This topic explains, with code examples, how to enable and configure the Virtualization feature in the `igGrid`.
+- [Performance Guide](iggrid-performance-guide.html): This topic explains in more details the different grid settings that can further improve the performance.

 ### <a id="samples"></a> Samples